-fuel for nuclear newer reactor The Program to Develop a Competitive Industry.
+The Program to Develop a Competitive Industry.
 The Atomic Energy Act of 1954 provides that "the development, use and control of atomic energy shall be directed so as to ... strengthen free competition in private enterprise".
 An Executive Branch policy to encourage private industry to build the next increments of uranium enrichment capacity was announced in June 1971.
 Beginning in 1973, the Atomic Energy Commission (AEC) asked private firms to consider building, owning and operating enrichment plants and granted qualified U.S. firms access to classified aspects of the Government's work, under carefully controlled security conditions, in order that they might make their own assessment of the commercial potential for private enriching plants.
 A number of firms responded to the invitation from which several consortia have emerged which are interested in pursuing the possibility of building enrichment plants.

-- Diffusion Plant.
-One consortium -- the Uranium Enrichment Associates (UEA) -- is interested in constructing a \$3.5 billion gaseous diffusion plant equivalent to the expanded capacity of one of the 3 existing Government-owned plants. - Centrifuge Plants.
+Diffusion Plant.
+One consortium -- the Uranium Enrichment Associates (UEA) -- is interested in constructing a \$3.5 billion gaseous diffusion plant equivalent to the expanded capacity of one of the 3 existing Government-owned plants.

+Centrifuge Plants.
 Other firms and consortia -- Centar, Exxon Nuclear and Garrett Corporation -- have expressed interest in cooperative arrangements with the Federal Government which would lead to demonstration gas centrifuge plants which could be expanded in the future to commercial scale plants.
 The AEC (predecessor to ERDA) requested proposals from industry to advance the demonstration of centrifuge technology.
 A modified request for proposals is being issued today by ERDA.

-This review led to the conclusion that the task of explaining and Obstacles to the Entry of Private Industry.
+Obstacles to the Entry of Private Industry.
 All firms interested in building, owning and operating a private plant have concluded that some form of Government cooperation and temporary assurances are essential to begin the transition to a private competitive industry.
-Among the factors that have contributed to this land conclusion are:
+Among the factors that have contributed to this conclusion are:

-- molified one of our to systems of Jaco s whiblova .
-The complexity of the undertaking, including the Federal ownership and the classification of the technology. - The large financial commitment required and the difficulty encountered in trying to obtain private financing. - The inherent difficulties of ending a Government monopoly. - The recent adverse financial situation of U.S. electrical utilities which are the customers for a plant.
-(Their long term contracts for uranium enrichment services must provide security for the long term financing required.) - willing and able to do the job.
-Some uncertainty as to whether the Government would follow through on its commitment to achieve privatization.
+The complexity of the undertaking, including the Federal ownership and the classification of the technology.

+- The large financial commitment required and the difficulty encountered in trying to obtain private financing. - The inherent difficulties of ending a Government monopoly. - The recent adverse financial situation of U.S. electrical utilities which are the customers for a plant.
+(Their long term contracts for uranium enrichment services must provide security for the long term financing required.) - Some uncertainty as to whether the Government would follow through on its commitment to achieve privatization.

 Alternatives to Private Entry.
-The principal alternatives to an immediate effort to achieve privatization include: odors and
+The principal alternatives to an immediate effort to achieve privatization include:

-- . .
-All future additions to capacity financed, built and owned by the Federal Government, thus continuing indefinitely the cooperative arrangements with the Federa vloquonom gnitaixes principal features of the UEA proposals are summarized in Attachment #1.
-A - Government financing and ownership of one or more additional increments of capacity, followed by another attempt to achieve privatization.
+- All future additions to capacity financed, built and owned by the Federal Government, thus continuing indefinitely the existing monopoly. - .
+Government financing and ownership of one or more additional increments of capacity, followed by another attempt to achieve privatization.

-A thorough review indicated that, regardless of the alternative In August of 1974 the Covernment announced a pro: bejested to lead to several relatively small industry constructed
+A thorough review indicated that, regardless of the alternative selected:

-- The next increment of capacity can be on line when needed (now estimated about 1983). - Controls and safeguards involving classified technology and between non-proliferation of nuclear materials can be maintained. - .
-Customers for the next increment are expected to be largely modules to a capacity the economies of scale.ngieroftrifuge enriching are expected to be largely realized.
-These are - Foreign investments in an enrichment plant can be accommodated
+- .
+The next increment of capacity can be on line when needed (now estimated about 1983). - .
+Controls and safeguards involving classified technology and non-proliferation of nuclear materials can be maintained. - Customers for the next increment are expected to be largely foreign. - Foreign investments in an enrichment plant can be accommodated.